intel-analytics/ipex-llm/docs/docs/APIGuide/Layers/Convolution-Layers.md

 adjH values used to construct the module).
 This module can be used without a bias by setting parameter noBias = true while constructing the module.

-If input is a 4D tensor nInputPlane x depth x height x width,
+Applies a 3D convolution over an input image composed of several input planes.
+The input tensor in forward(input) is expected to be a 5D tensor (`batch x nInputPlane x time x height x width`) or a 4D tensor (`nInputPlane x depth x height x width`).
+Output of forward(input) is also expected to be a 5D tensor (`batch x time x outputPlane x height x width`) or a 4D tensor (`outputPlane x depth x height x width`).

 ```
 odepth  = (depth  - 1) * dT - 2*padT + kT + adjT
 owidth  = (width  - 1) * dW - 2*padW + kW + adjW